Too Much Zucchini? Try Our Easy, Fool-Proof Zucchini Bread Recipe

 But one area where zucchini really shines is as a base for baked goods, particularly zucchini bread.
 If you’ve never had it, you’re in for a treat!
 You can’t taste the zucchini at all, and it’s a wonderful way to get the whole family to eat more vegetables.
 You’ll also use up a little more of that excess harvest.

-To take it to the next level, we’ve included a few delicious options, including an optional streusel topping and add-ins you can play around with.
+To take this zucchini bread to the next level, we’ve included a few delicious options, including an optional streusel topping and add-ins you can play around with.
 We’ve also included directions to make it oil-free or egg-free for those with special dietary restrictions.

-Kids love to help with this one.
+Kids love to help with this zucchini bread recipe.
 You don’t even need a mixer.

 Ingredients